dirac1/dirac.one/README.md

 # dirac.one

-### This is my pelican blog configurations:
+## My blog using Pelican

+### some of the features:

-* Automation tool for the server side
+* Instructions for automation on the local and server side in `update.txt`
-* [New entry generator](https://github.com/italofarve/blog/blob/master/make\_entrymd.py) by Italo Farfán Vera
+* Script to generate easily [new entries](https://github.com/italofarve/blog/blob/master/make\_entrymd.py) by Italo Farfán Vera
-* Using a modified version of the the[voce theme] (https://github.com/limbenjamin/voce) by Benjamin Lim
+* Using a modified version of the the [voce theme](https://github.com/limbenjamin/voce) by Benjamin Lim

 ---